For more, see the parent website of the Zero Anthropology Project

-Zero Anthropology in its most basic sense is a project of decolonization, growing out of a discipline with a long history and a deep epistemological connection to colonialism.
+Zero Anthropology in its most basic sense is a project of anti-imperialism, growing out of a discipline with a long history and a deep epistemological connection to colonialism.
 The aim is to transform anthropology into something that is neither Eurocentric nor elitist.
 The inspiration behind this effort was, at least in part, the work of the New World Group–see for example:

 - New•World•Knowledge: A Caribbean Legacy and a Future Anthropology

 - Dreaming of a New World (Movement²)

 - Structures of Knowledge, the Social Sciences, Decolonization, and the World-System

 Zero Anthropology arises from a dissatisfaction with the state of knowledge in contemporary and classical anthropology, and is meant to significantly restructure and move anthropology beyond its current confines, beyond the constraints of professionalization and institutionalization, transcending the very “disciplinariness” of a discipline that has often foundered on its own shoals since its inception as “anthropology.”

 Zero Anthropology is about unthinking anthropology altogether, getting past it, while pursuing certain avenues of inquiry that resemble what has been developed in some quarters of the old discipline, freely combined with elements of history, philosophy, the fine arts, political economy, literature, sociology, cultural studies, media studies, communication studies, area studies, and ethnic studies.
 Ultimately, and in the long term, “anthropology” may no longer be a fitting label for such an endeavour, or, it could encompass and redefine all of the social sciences and humanities, in a post-disciplinary era to come.